-About New Jersey Drug Charges
+New Jersey Drug Distribution Charge Attorney

-The State may bring charges for possession of any illegal drug or substance, including marijuana, hallucinogens, methamphetamines, heroin and cocaine.
+The State may bring charges for possession of any illegal drug or substance, including marijuana, hallucinogens, methamphetamines, heroin, and cocaine.
 Crimes involving allegations of drug distribution are generally more serious and present more significant penalties.

 Marijuana charges are among the most common in New Jersey criminal courts.
-A person can be charged for possessing even seemingly miniscule amounts of the drug, including a seed or residue in a pipe.
+A person can be charged for possessing even seemingly minuscule amounts of the drug, including a seed or residue in a pipe.
 Charges of this nature can result from motor vehicle stops, searches of person or property, police intervention in college parties, etc. It is also common for individuals to be charged with possession of drug paraphernalia in connection with marijuana cases.
 These items can include pipes, bags, rolling papers, and other things.

-The penalties for marijuana possession can be significant, including fines, loss of driving privileges, criminal record and, in some cases, jail.
-First time offenders may be eligible for a diversionary program, such as a conditional discharge or pretrial intervention (PTI).
+The penalties for marijuana possession can be significant, including fines, loss of driving privileges, criminal record, and, in some cases, jail.
+First-time offenders may be eligible for a diversionary program, such as a conditional discharge or pretrial intervention (PTI).

 If you are charged with marijuana possession in New Jersey, it is important that you have an experienced marijuana criminal defense attorney.
-These cases often involve complex legal issues, including search and seizure, chemical testing, custody of lab results and proof of actual possession.
+These cases often involve complex legal issues, including search and seizure, chemical testing, custody of lab results, and proof of actual possession.
 Your lawyer can review all of the evidence presented against you and recommend options for defense.

 Charges may also be brought for unlawful possession of prescription drugs.
 In fact, charges involving pharmaceutical drugs, such as pain killers, are becoming more common and widespread.
 If an individual is found to be under the influence of prescription medication for which he or she does not possess a prescription, such possession may result in criminal charges.
 Penalties associated with these charges often hinge on the amount of the prescription drugs possessed.
 For instance, a defendant convicted of possessing five or more doses of a prescription drug may be charged with a fourth degree crime, which can result in up to 18 months in jail.
 If the possession consists of four or less doses, the defendant may be charged with a disorderly persons offense.